-I also make this one pot Tomato rice most often for a quick meal.
+I also make this one pot Tomato rice & this Tomato bath most often for a quick meal.
 The taste and flavor of this thakkali sadam is entirely different from the tomato rice I have shared before.
 So thought of sharing this one too.

 - 3 large tomatoes deseeded & chopped or pureed